Mabel Williamson

-Mabel Ruth Williamson was an American missionary to China.
+Mabel Ruth Williamson (July 1, 1907 - April 18, 2002) was an American missionary to China.
 She served under the auspices of the China Inland Mission, later known as the Overseas Missionary Fellowship.

-She wrote a thesis for Wheaton College "The indigenous church in the New Testament and its relation to the missionary" in 1952.
+Williamson wrote a thesis for Wheaton College "The indigenous church in the New Testament and its relation to the missionary" in 1952.

-She is best known for her book Have We No Rights.
+Williamson is best known for her book Have We No Rights.

+Williamson was born in Charles Mix County, South Dakota.